Taking your tracks down the street may involve more than finding the car keys

 Originally, I planned to mix the music myself, delivering two-track versions of the music to the film’s sound engineer.
 Then the film’s producers decided to do both a stereo and a surround mix.
 While that’s great for the music, it’s bad news for me, as I really don’t consider myself a Mix Maestra.
 After I met with the engineer to go through the score, he volunteered to mix both the initial stereo version and subsequent surround versions.

 We discussed the possibility of exporting my files to OMF, a Nuendo-compatible format.
-But given the various disaster stories I’ve heard about OMF’s accuracy being a little nebulous I decided to forgo this method.
+But given the various disaster stories I’ve heard about OMF’s accuracy being a little nebulous, I decided to forgo this method.
 We briefly entertained the idea of renting a Pro Tools rig for the mix room, but budget constraints prevailed (as always).

 The most time-consuming solution was ultimately the most accurate.
 We decided to export everything to interleaved Broadcast WAV Files (BWF).
 This format retains original timecode information, and is compatible with both Macs and PCs.
 Interleaved files were used so the engineer wouldn’t have to import separated (.L and .R) stereo tracks.

 I further prepared each track so that the engineer would only have to bring them up “as is” on his system, without worrying about any edits or other specifics that I had dealt with on my system.
 That process is called different names by different programs (consolidating, merging…)—it turns a track from within a given program into a more “neutral” audio file, more easily recognized by other programs.
 I made any pending edits permanent in the new audio files, and I made sure that crossfades were click-free before I “consolidated” them.
-For simplicity, I “consolidated” each track with the same start and end time (see Figure 1).
+For simplicity, I “consolidated” each track with the same start and end time.

 Sonically this score is anything but “organic.”
 Several cues feature a number of low-end pads, moving counter to each other and taking up a lot of space.
 There are harsh industrial elements, soft acoustic guitars, wheezy mangled Rhodes-type sounds, and lots of motion from all instruments.

-But considering the final surround mix, I didn’t want to limit the instruments to only the stereo field.
+Considering the final surround mix, I didn’t want to limit the instruments to only the stereo field.
 Certain pads lent themselves to creative panning, and I wanted the luxury of making that decision during the surround mix, not before.

 Further, while preparing the stem mixes I had no way of knowing exactly where the dialog would live, level-wise.
 Though I’d already composed around the dialog, I hadn’t heard the final sound mix.
 Some elements could have been added at the last minute.
 For this project, the best choice was to deliver the frequency-hogs and panning-hogs as individual tracks.

 Essentially, I pre-treated the tracks as if I were the mix engineer.
 This gave the engineer room to perform any necessary audio surgery, while not having to re-invent the wheel.
-I left out housekeeping eq, but took note of settings I used so I would have a point of reference when I went to the mix studio.
+I left out housekeeping EQ, but took note of settings I used so I would have a point of reference when I went to the mix studio.
 I also printed a stereo rough mix for reference.

 In keeping with the ‘do unto others’ mantra, I tried to make the transfer from my studio to the mix room as smooth as possible.
 Communication was essential at every step of the process.